dingensundso/socketsundso/README.md

 		extra = 'forbid'
 ```

-You can find some examples in examples/
+The response will also be validated through a model.
+But since it's hard to guess what you want in your output you have to give a response_model.
+Otherwise socketsundso will just make sure there is a type in the response.
+For more information take a look at the documentation.

 ## Documentation
-There will propably be some [Sphinx](https://www.sphinx-doc.org/) based documentation at some point.
-For now you will have to look inside the source files for all the docstrings I wrote.
+The documentation is located at <https://socketsundso.dingensundso.de>.
+You can also find some examples in examples/

 ## Roadmap
 Things that should/will/propably won't be implemented soon:

 - [x] validation of incoming data (based on type signatures of handlers)
-- [ ] tests!!!
+- [x] tests!!!
 - [x] response_model
 - [ ] don't require handlers to be async
-- [ ] nice and shiny documentation
+- [x] nice and shiny documentation
-- [ ] more examples
+- [ ] more and better examples
 - [ ] some crazy scheme to make money with this (maybe add a cryptominer to some file deep within?)
 - [x] some kind of license
 - [ ] make it compatible with older python versions (at least 3.9, maybe even 3.7)
+- [ ] more and better tests
+- [ ] more and better documentation